thaytan/contrib/README.md

 # k4a-rs

 Unofficial Rust FFI bindings for Azure Kinect SDK (`k4a`).
 For more information, please visit the [official API documentation](https://microsoft.github.io/Azure-Kinect-Sensor-SDK).
+These bindings are MIT licensed.
+Please see the LICENSE file.

 ## Overview